volundmush/mushcode/README.md

      * player_name_spaces yes
      * page_aliases yes
      * Under Flags section: You may also want to include ANSI and COLOR256 as a default but some clients might barf at this.
-  4. In your restart file, uncomment and ensure your LANG=en_US if you want to take advantage of the expanded charset.
-Little requires this, but it does allow accented names and some other tricks.
-Some server OSes might need the ISO version of en_US specified: LANG=en_US.ISO-8859-1
+  4. In your restart file, uncomment and ensure your LANG=en_US to enable the expanded charset.
+This is required because many SQL queries utilize unusual characters as delimiters.
+Some server OSes might need the ISO version of en_US specified, typically: LANG=en_US.ISO-8859-1
   5. Logon to your code-WIZARD character who will own the code.
 Run the CORE 01 file from PennMUSH folder to create the Core Code Parent.
   6. Next, logon to #1 and run CORE 02.
   7. Return to your WIZARD character and run CORE 03, CORE 04, and CORE 05.